andrewgdotcom/ason/ason.md

 * [DLE NAK] = `^P ^U` none (default)

 The `base64` and `quoted-printable` encodings are as defined in RFC 2045.
-Applications SHOULD support `base64`, and MAY support `quoted-printable`.
+Applications SHOULD support `base64`, and MAY support `quoted-printable` and/or `application-defined`.
 If the data itself begins with a [DLE] character but is not going to be encoded, it MUST be prefixed by an explicit `none` encoding indicator.